 - Most children have their own wheelchair (except some mobile children).
 The seating is set up for each child individually.
-It is vital for their safety that they are put in their chairs correctly and all straps, lateral supports or harnesses are done up, this includes placing their feet on foot plates and doing up the straps. - General rule if a strap is on a chair it needs to be done up.
+It is vital for their safety that they are put in their chairs correctly and all straps, lateral supports or harnesses are done up, this includes placing their feet on foot plates and doing up the straps. - When using playing swing all straps to be done up. - General rule if a strap is on a chair it needs to be done up, unless indicated on Picture Care Plan.